OSGeo/OSGeoLive-doc/doc/quickstart/opencpn_quickstart.rst

 .. no longer true? : (for this reason we have not started gpsd automatically)

-* '`xgps`' is a good program to check that Gpsd can see your GPS ok.
+..
+Note:: '`xgps`' is a good program to check that Gpsd can see your GPS ok.

 Things to try